marcoverl/monitoring-templates/logstash-monitoring/README.md

 Logstash as it is setup with the values provided in this repository requires 3 secrets with 3 key-value pairs for 2 of them and a file for the other, to be included in the same namespace as the logstash deployment.
 These secrets are:
 > `rucio-pipelines` # The secret that contains the pipelines.yml file in the `Pipelines` directory
 > `es-secrets` # which includes 3 key value pairs, USER, PASSWORD, and HOSTS with HOSTS being the connection URL to either ElasticSearch or OpenSearch (depending on what you are using)
-> `db-secrets` # which includes 3 key value pairs, USERNAME, PASSWORD, and CONNECT with the last being the connection url to your Rucio database
+> `db-secrets` # which includes 3 key value pairs, USERNAME, PASSWORD, and CONNECT with the last being the connection url to your Rucio database (e.g. jdbc:postgresql://${rucio-db-name}.${rucio-db-namespace}.svc.cluster.local:5432/rucio?currentSchema=${rucio-db-schema})

 ## 3. Register the various indexes as datasources in Grafana